zyinghua/yinghua-website/_posts/2024-06-27-understanding-diffusion-models.md

 \end{aligned}
 $$

 Algorithm 1 and Algorithm 2 outline the training and sampling processes of DDPM ([Ho et al. (2020)](https://arxiv.org/abs/2006.11239)), respectively.
 However, this sampling scheme is significantly less efficient compared to other generative models such as Generative Adversarial Networks (GANs).
-Subsequent work by [Song et al. (2021)](https://arxiv.org/abs/2010.02502), termed as DDIM ([Song et al. (2021)](https://arxiv.org/abs/2010.02502)), which our work builds upon, addresses this inefficiency by generalizing the forward and reverse diffusion processes to non-Markovian ones.
+Subsequent work by [Song et al. (2021)](https://arxiv.org/abs/2010.02502), termed as DDIM ([Song et al. (2021)](https://arxiv.org/abs/2010.02502)) addresses this inefficiency by generalizing the forward and reverse diffusion processes to non-Markovian ones.
 Specifically, with the exact same training objective as in DDPM, another sampling scheme is proposed to sample $\mathbf{z}_{s}$ given $\mathbf{z}_t$, where $s < t$:

 $$
 \mathbf{z}_{s} = \sqrt{\bar{\alpha}_{s}}